 License plates are not an item of inspection however license plate lamps are.
 More information for the inspection criteria can be found at: Department Rules/Regulation Inspection criteria.

 View 4.20.1 “Details of Inspection,” and search for 20.21 “License Plate Lamp.”

 The state law requirements for license plates may be found under Texas Administrative Code, Title 43, Part 10, Chapter 217, Subchapter B, Rule 217.27B.

 Will I fail my inspection if my windshield is cracked?

-> The windshield is NOT an item of inspection.
+The windshield is NOT an item of inspection.
 However, the windshield wipers are.
-Be sure that the crack does not cause the wipers to tear and that the crack has not caused the windshield to become concave or convex so the wipers loose contact with the windshield.
+Be sure that the crack does not cause the wipers to tear and that the crack has not caused the windshield to become concave or convex so the wipers lose contact with the windshield.

-> Are seatbelts always a required item of inspection?
+Are seatbelts always a required item of inspection?

-> Seatbelts are a required item of inspection, on those vehicles in which front seat belt anchorages were a part of the manufacturers original equipment.
+Seatbelts are a required item of inspection on those vehicles in which front seat belt anchorages were a part of the manufacturers original equipment.
 When conducting a seatbelt check, front belts and anchorages are inspected.